 Impact on carbon emissions

-While the Local NO2 Plan is principally a measure to tackle poor air quality, there are clear benefits to the decarbonization agenda.
+While the Local NO2 Plan is principally a measure to tackle poor air quality, there are clear benefits to the decarbonisation agenda.
 This project is cutting carbon, tackling Southampton’s poor air quality and improving local people’s health.
 All while avoiding the direct fees for drivers brought in by many CAZ.
 For example, the switch to clean taxis is saving an estimated 1.7 tonnes of carbon every year, while also providing a cleaner, quieter and more modern fleet that benefits both customers and drivers.

 What made this work?